unl-nimbus-lab/uav_simulator/README.md

 `python3 generate_compose.py 5`

+then to start the simulation:

+`sudo docker-compose up`

 ## Include a Companion process -c
 To include a ROS-based companion process use the -c flag as follows:

 `python3 generate_compose.py 4 -c`

+then to start the simulation:

+`sudo docker-compose up`

 There is a default companion process specified in generate_compose.py that starts the NIMBUS clustering control.
 A companion process can be used without the `-c` flag.
-By default, the SITL ports exposed for companion processes are 5XX3 starting at 14561 for agent 1, 14571 for agent 2 and so on.
+By default, the SITL ports exposed for companion processes are 14XX1 starting at 14561 for agent 1, 14571 for agent 2 and so on.

 ### MAVROS